Jmcleodfoss/simple-rest-tester/README.md

-	"description": /* Description of the test to be displayed by Mocha */ "expectation": /* Description of the results of a successful test to be displayed by Mocha */ "status": /* Expected numeric HTTP status code, used by a Mocha expect test" */ "responseRegexp": /* A regular expression describing the expected response, used by a Mocha expect test (e.g. 200, 204, 400, 401, 404, etc) */
+	"description": /* Description of the test to be displayed by Mocha */ "expectation": /* Description of the results of a successful test to be displayed by Mocha */ "status": /* Expected numeric HTTP status code, used by a Mocha expect test" */ "path-suffix": /* A string to be appended to the path (typically a query string) */ "responseRegexp": /* A regular expression describing the expected response, used by a Mocha expect test (e.g. 200, 204, 400, 401, 404, etc) */
 	"saveResponse": /* A flag indicating whether the result of this test should be saved for later use by another test in the test suite (true or false) */
 	"testname": /* Unique (within test suite) identifier */